How To Manage IBS in Children with Success

 For diagnosis, it’s best that children are seen by a GP or paediatrician first.

-A medical diagnosis is essential to identify other causes apart from FODMAPs that’s driving diarrhoea or constipation.
+A medical diagnosis is essential to identify other causes apart from FODMAPs that are driving diarrhoea or constipation.
 Other chronic conditions can be ruled out with all the necessary investigations.

 Issues like Coeliac disease can also present with similar symptoms to IBS.
 So it’s important to get an accurate diagnosis.
 If you suspect that your child may have IBS due to diarrhoea, it’s important to have this formally reviewed by your child’s GP or gastroenterologist.